visual-learning/generative-modeling/README.md

 ```

 ## Task 1: Generative Adversarial Networks (60 points)
 We will be training our GANs on the CUB 2011 Dataset (http://www.vision.caltech.edu/visipedia/CUB-200-2011.html).
-This dataset contains 11,708 images of close up shots of different bird species in various environments.
-Our models will be trained to generate realistic looking samples of these birds.
-Due to compute considerations for the course, we will be using a downsampled version of the dataset at a 32x32 resolution.
+This dataset contains 11,708 images of close-up shots of different bird species in various environments.
+Our models will be trained to generate realistic-looking samples of these birds.
+Due to computational considerations for the course, we will be using a downsampled version of the dataset at a 32x32 resolution.

 ### Question 1.1: GAN Network Architecture
 Let's start by setting up our networks for training a Generative Adversarial Network (GAN).
 As we covered in class, GANs have two networks, a generator and a discriminator.
 The generator takes in a noise sample z, generally sampled from the standard normal distribution, and maps it to an image.
 The discriminator takes in images and outputs the probability that the image is real or fake.
 You will need to fill out `networks.py` wherever `#TODO 1.1` is written.

 ### Question 1.2: GAN Training Code
-Now we need to setup the training code for the GAN in `train.py`.
+Now we need to set up the training code for the GAN in `train.py`.
 Most of the code has been provided but please fill out all of the sections that have `#TODO 1.2`.
 Additionally, implement a function to do latent space interpolation (see utils.py).

 ### Question 1.3: Implement GAN loss (20 points)
-In general, we train the generator such that it can fool the discriminator, ie samples from the generator will have high probability under the discriminator.
+In general, we train the generator such that it can fool the discriminator, i.e., samples from the generator will have a high probability under the discriminator.
 Analogously, we train the discriminator such that it can tell apart real and fake images.
-This means our loss term encourages the discriminator to assign high probability to real images while assigning low probability to fake images.
+This means our loss term encourages the discriminator to assign a high probability to real images while assigning a low probability to fake images.
 In this section, we will implement the original GAN losses for the generator and discriminator as described in Algorithm 1 of [1]((https://arxiv.org/pdf/1406.2661.pdf)) in `q1_3.py`.

 #### Question 1.3.1: Implement the GAN loss from the GAN paper [1](https://arxiv.org/pdf/1406.2661.pdf)
 #### Question 1.3.2: Run q1_3.py